martinmuzak/OfficeDocs-SkypeForBusiness/Teams/m365-custom-connectors.md

 Teams and Microsoft 365 groups use connectors.
 You can use the same connectors in Teams and Microsoft Exchange.

 Any team member can add a connector to a channel, if the team permissions allow it.
 The updates from the service, that the connector fetches information from, notifies all the team members.
-Any team member with the permissions to add or remove can modify connectors setup done by other members.

 > [!IMPORTANT]
 > Developers can't register new connectors on the [Connector developer portal](https://aka.ms/connectorsdashboard).